-The crate must never be used as punishment; only as a place of calm and safety.
-Placing blankets over it can increase the sense of a ‘den’ which most street dogs will appreciate.
-Occasionally we have dogs with a history of confinement and abuse or neglect that will not take well to crates, but we will advise on the special nature of these cases and work to find the best home for them.
+The crate must never be used as punishment, only as a place of calm and safety.
+Placing blankets over it can increase the sense of a ‘den’, which most street dogs will appreciate.
+Occasionally, we have dogs with a history of confinement and abuse or neglect that will not take well to crates, but we will advise you on the special nature of these cases and work to find the best home for them.

 We use nylon slip leads for lead training and the dogs are used to them.
-They are cheap and simple tools that allow for really clear communication between you and your dog when walking.
-Please do not let your Street Heart off the lead until you are confident with recall.
+They are cheap and simple tools that allow for clear communication between you and your dog when walking.
+Please do not let your Street Heart off the lead until you are confident with their recall.
 Street dogs can be easily spooked by loud noises and large or fast objects at first and will run much faster than you!
 We recommend the use of a long trailing lead (10m) when gaining confidence with recall.
-It gives the dog the feeling of freedom of movement and then if they are ignoring your commands or running off, you should be able to stop them by standing on or picking up the line.
+It gives the dog the feeling of freedom of movement and then, if they are ignoring your commands or running off, you should be able to stop them by standing on or picking up the line.

 Harnesses are actually easier to slip than a collar that is the right tightness.
-If a dog panics and rolls around they can wriggle out of harnesses and are then much more difficult to catch.
+If a dog panics and rolls around they can wriggle out of harnesses and they are then much more difficult to catch.
 Dogs also respond much better to lead work when on a collar, not a harness.

 Please attend puppy or obedience classes, or employ a one-to-one trainer if you are not confident teaching these skills on your own.
-A few early sessions will likely make all the difference and set you and your Street Heart on the right path together.
+A few early sessions will likely make all of the difference and set you and your Street Heart on the right path together.

-Passport, Vaccinations and Microchips
+Passport, Vaccinations, and Microchips